 What is Healthcare Administration?

-In addition to new job openings, BLS estimates that additional opportunities will open up due to retirements or people leaving the field.
-Healthcare administration roles can pay robust salaries, too.
-The median annual salary for medical and health services managers was $101,340 in 2021, according to BLS.*
+Healthcare administration roles can pay robust salaries, too.* The median annual salary for medical and health services managers was $117,960 in 2024, according to BLS.*

 What Does a Healthcare Administrator Do?